 Males should be able to sire naturally (no artificial insemination required) and females should be able to give birth naturally unless there are complications, which can happen with any breed.

 They are muscular, stocky dogs so lots and lots of running around and jumping is not advised especially for little puppies.

 However they are prone to bloating if they eat too much at one sitting which can be fatal.

-You can buy Anti-Gulping Bowls to help combat this.
+You can buy Anti-Gulping Bowls at Amazon to help combat this.

 I couldn't find any!
 Do you know of any famous Olde English Bulldogges?

 Return from Old English Bulldogge to Dog Breeds Expert